It’s the 4-year anniversary of me making my own homemade tortillas.

 - A tip from Laurie at Common Sense Homesteading: “If you put your tortillas in a closed container (I’ve got a big old Rubbermaid bowl with a lid) while you’re cooking up the rest of the batch, the steam will soften them up and make them easier to roll.”

-- UPDATE: I tried freezing the tortilla dough in little balls, and it worked great!
+- I have tried freezing the tortilla dough in little balls, and it worked great!
 I thawed them overnight in the fridge and then let them come to room temperature throughout the afternoon on the counter.
 You can also freeze the cooked tortillas with good results.

-- UPDATE: My new goal is to try sourdough tortillas, but I’m afraid we won’t like them as much.
+- My new goal is to try sourdough tortillas, but I’m afraid we won’t like them as much.
 I’m teaching and taking this online sourdough eCourse.

 Other Yummy Parts of the Mexican Meal: